-- If doing this step manually, be certain to run the command pbs_server t create to create the new batch database.
-If this step is not taken, the pbs_server daemon will be unable to start. - Proper server configuration can be verified by following the steps listed in Testing server configuration.
+- If doing this step manually, be certain to run the command pbs_server -t create to create the new batch database.
+If this step is not taken, the pbs_server daemon will be unable to start. - Proper server configuration can be verified by following the steps listed in 2.25 Testing Server Configuration page 75.

-Install Torque on the Compute Nodes
+L.1.3 Install Torque on the Compute Nodes